AdrianaCieslak/SpotifySongsVsBillboardHits/README.md

    - live > live_rec
    - dur > duration
 * From the Billboard list we kept the following columns:

+#### Step 3: Load
+* The first step in loading the data was determining the schema within postgress:
+* To load the data into the newly created tables, we used the original Jupyter Notebook and sqlalchemy to create a connection to postgres:
+* Once the connection was verified and completed, our project team ran a series of tests to ensure the data was imported correctly and identify any potential issues.
+While running these tests, we discovered that any analysis using artist would require a match function in order to combine data from two different files without losing any of the information due to spelling errors or mismatches within the files themselves.

+#### Summary
+After finalizing the ETL process for our two data types, it is now possible to run various types of analysis to uncover trends behind the most popular music across Spotify and Billboard’s Hot
+100. Because the data includes various attributes, years, and rankings the data can be aggregated and sliced in many different ways.
+This will allow those using the dataset to answer a multitude of questions--without having to sort through unnecessary data thanks to the cleanup process in the extract stage.
    - Song
    - Artist
    - Weeks On #1